Artificial Sweeteners – helpful or harmful?

 - Promote metabolic dysfunction, one study showing an increased risk for metabolic syndrome and diabetes for those who consume diet drinks daily

 - May effect the microbiome composition and function.
-This study and this study found artificial sweeteners caused significant reductions in gut flora.
+This study and this study found artificial sweeteners caused significant reductions in gut flora in rats and mice.

 What can you do?